 - Mark Conway, Baltimore City Council Member (District 4)

-- Bobby LaPin, Maryland State Senate Candidate (District 46)
+- Bobby LaPin, Candidate for Maryland State Senate (District 46)

 - Phylicia Porter, Baltimore City Council Member (District 10)